Sachini Nipunsala

-Hewakalu Ambalage Sachini Nipunsala (සචිනි නිපුන්සලා; born 7 November 1992), popularly as Sachini Nipunsala, is a Sri Lankan television presenter and dancer.
+Hewakalu Ambalage Sachini Nipunsala (සචිනි නිපුන්සලා; born 7 November 1992), popularly known as Sachini Nipunsala, is a Sri Lankan television presenter and dancer.
 Started as a child artist, Nipunsala became a popular television presenter in Sri Lanka by hosting the reality show Derana Little Star and musical chat program Champions Stars.

 Personal life

 She was born on 7 November 1992 in Boralesgamuwa, Sri Lanka as the only child of the family.
 Her father Ajith Lionel is a businessman and her mother Shyamalee Pieris is a housewife.
 She studied at Vidayakara Balika Vidyalaya, Maharagama from 1998 to 2008 until O/L. She was an active member of the school's drama and art circles as well as the announcer at many school events.
 In 2009, she attended Visakha Vidyalaya, Colombo 05 and completed A/L in 2011.
 In 2016, she graduated with B.Sc.
 Hons.
 Special degree (First Class) in Marketing Management at University of Sri Jayawardenepura.

 She is married to Isuru Shanaka Randeniya, and the wedding was celebrated on 13 March 2020.
 Isuru is a business analyst.